 - Both Canadian and U.S. citizens will find that they can save money on their insurance by choosing a larger deductible for their insurance policy.
 In addition, there are discounts for good drivers, experienced drivers, and so on in each of these countries.

-- Insurance companies are required to be licensed to sell insurance by Canadian province just like insurance companies are required to be licensed by state in the U.S..
-Naturally, this means that someone in either country looking for insurance has to determine whether or not a company is licensed to sell to them before they purchase.
+- Insurance companies are required to be licensed to sell insurance by Canadian province just like insurance companies in the U.S..
+Naturally, this means that someone in either country looking for insurance has to determine whether or not a company is licensed to sell to them.

 Canadian vs. U.S. Auto Insurance: Differences